hopnets/practical_deflection/Omnet_Sims/README.md

 If you want to run Simple Deflection, quantile-based Preemptive Deflection, distribution-based Preemptive Deflection, Vertigo, DIBS, ECMP, and AIFO under other scenarios, make sure that you are in the right directory ("practical_deflection/Omnet_Sims/dc_simulations/simulations/sims") and extract the distribution files depending on the simulations you want to run (**Make sure to execute only one of these commands as running both of them will overwrite some distribution files and you will face errors while running simulations**):

 ```
-bash download_dist_files_LS.sh # Run this if you want to run leaf-spine simulations.
+bash extract_dist_files_LS.sh # Run this if you want to run leaf-spine simulations.
 ```
 ```
-bash download_dist_files_FatTree.sh # Run this if you want to run fat-tree simulations.
+bash extract_dist_files_FatTree.sh # Run this if you want to run fat-tree simulations.
 ```

 After the distribution files are downloaded, you can use the provided bash scripts to run the large-scale simulations for different incast arrival rates (dqps), flow sizes, and scales.
 Additionally, you can run the simulations for 100 Gbps link rates, fat-tree topology, and component analysis.
 The list of the provided bash scripts is as below: